eshuaiii/nwhacks-2025/README.md

 - Adaptive video quality based on network conditions
 - Reliable delivery through a decentralized network
 - Scalable and cost-effective streaming solution

-### Key Features

-**Real-Time Tracking**
-- Live GPS locations of all emergency personnel
-- Dynamic updating of team positions
-- Historical path tracking for analysis

-**Live Video Feeds**
-- Instant access to video streams from any responder
-- Multi-view capability for command centers
-- Video recording for post-incident review

-**Resource Management**
-- Real-time inventory tracking
-- Dynamic resource allocation
-- Automated resource optimization

-**Multi-Agency Coordination**
-- Unified communication platform
-- Cross-agency resource sharing
-- Standardized incident reporting

-**Resilient Infrastructure**
-- Offline functionality in limited connectivity areas
-- End-to-end encrypted communication
-- Redundant data storage

-### Impact

-LifeBeacon represents more than just a technological solution – it's a commitment to our first responders and our communities.
-By streamlining communication and coordination during critical moments, we're working to ensure that our emergency services can operate at their highest potential when every second counts.

-### Getting Started

-Visit our documentation site for detailed information on:
-- Platform setup and configuration
-- API integration guides
-- Best practices for deployment
-- Security protocols
-- Training resources

-### Contributing

-We welcome contributions from developers, emergency response professionals, and community members.
-Together, we can build a more resilient emergency response system for our communities.

-### Contact

-For more information about LifeBeacon, please reach out to our team at [contact information].

----

 Built with ❤️ for our first responders and communities.